“What family doesn’t have its ups and downs?”

 Meanwhile, it might surprise you to know that USCA has never devoted a plenary to long-term survivors of HIV before.
 That was also rectified this year, with a plenary on trauma-informed care that featured “The Survivor Monologues,” six long-term survivors, myself included, offering glimpses of our lives, challenges, and personal victories.
-Here’s a video of the monologues (thanks to Derrick Mapp for taping it!).
+Here’s a video of the monologues (thanks to my videographer Derrick Mapp for taping it!).

 It was terrific to see NMAC so willing to soothe past wounds.
 Alas, sadly, the conference stumbled right into a brand new one.

 Consider my eyebrow raised when I heard that NMAC had invited the iconic activist and ACT UP founder Larry Kramer to be a plenary speaker.
 I loved the gesture, of course, and it was clever for NMAC to roll the dice on a volcanic speaker who kicks ass and takes names.

 But, as the saying goes, the best laid plans… When Larry was unable to attend in person for health reasons, NMAC videotaped his address.
 The video ran long, as it was explained during the plenary, so they showed an edited version for the crowd — a version that conveniently deleted Larry’s excoriation of pharma greed, and of Gilead in particular.
 You know the one.
 The pharma that is a major sponsor of USCA.